-Literature on distribution shifts often seeks a single method that dominates across all settings \citep{recht2019imagenet}.
-However, our benchmark, which covers a wide range of distribution shifts, reveals significant variation in algorithmic rankings across the 169 source-target pairs.
-This suggests that no single method consistently outperforms the rest in the presence of distribution shifts.
-Instead, the effectiveness of one method often depends on the specific setting, indicating that empirical studies should focus on understanding particular shift patterns. \paragraph{Results.} For all 169 source-target pairs in~\Cref{table:overview}, we present the algorithmic ranking and accuracy of each method in~\Cref{tab:rank-main}.
-We select one representative method from each category and defer results of all methods in~\Cref{tab:ranking-all}.
-The results reveal significant variation in algorithmic rankings across the shift pairs: (i) each method performs best in some cases (see ``Min Ranking'') and worst in others (see ``Max Ranking''); (ii) the relatively large standard deviation in rankings indicates substantial fluctuations in performance; and (iii) the similar ``Mean Ranking'' against a large standard deviation across each method demonstrates no clear winner among two different methods. \paragraph{Insights.} (\rm{i}) \emph{For benchmark design:} Our findings highlight the complexity of natural distribution shifts in real-world scenarios, as algorithmic rankings vary significantly across different settings.
+\paragraph{Insights.} (\rm{i}) \emph{For benchmark design:} Our findings highlight the complexity of our proposed \twy{semi-synthetic shift} scenarios, as algorithmic rankings vary significantly across different settings.
 This emphasizes the importance of incorporating a \emph{diverse} range of settings when designing benchmarks for evaluating methods under distribution shifts, as illustrated in this work. (ii) \emph{For algorithmic design:} The variation in algorithmic rankings shows that no single method consistently outperforms others across different distribution shifts.
 This suggests that, instead of seeking universal solutions, methods should be designed with a deep understanding of the specific shift patterns they aim to address.
 This also underscores the importance of collecting additional data from the target domain to guide critical design choices.
 Moreover, efficient data collection strategies can significantly improve performance.
 In \Cref{sec:intervention}, we will provide examples of tailored algorithmic interventions and data-centric approaches for various types of shifts.